-The Company's income tax benefit of \$61.0 million for the year ended March 31, 2018 differed from the amount computed on pretax income at the U.S. federal blended rate of 31.5% primarily due to the Tax Cuts and Jobs Act (the "Tax Act").
-The Tax Act was signed into law on December 22, 2017 and includes, among other items, a permanent reduction to the U.S. corporate income tax rate from 35% to 21% effective January 1, 2018 and requires immediate taxation of accumulated, unremitted non-U.S. earnings (the "Transition Tax").
-As a result, at March 31, 2018, the Company recognized a tax benefit of

-\$50.0 million from revaluing U.S. net deferred tax liabilities.
+The Company's income tax benefit of \$61.0 million for the year ended March 31, 2018 differed from the amount computed on pre-tax income at the U.S. federal blended rate of 31.5% primarily due to the enactment of the Tax Cuts and Jobs Act ("TCJA").
+The Company recognized a tax benefit of \$50.0 million from revaluing U.S. net deferred tax liabilities to the reduced U.S. federal income tax rate of 21.0%.
 The Transition Tax had no impact on the Company's income tax provision.